The History of St. Mark's Basilica

 History of St. Mark’s Basilica

-The Basilica di San Marco has a fascinating origin story!
-It was originally built to house the relics of a saint, which had been brought to Venice by traders in a barrel filled with pork after being secretly taken from Egypt.
+The Basilica di San Marco was originally built to enshrine the relics of a saint, which had been brought to Venice by traders in a barrel filled with pork after being secretly taken from Egypt.
 During a treacherous storm that threatened to overturn the ship, the saint's ghost appeared to guide the sailors to lower the sails, saving them from impending disaster.
 As a testament to this miraculous event, a fresco depicting the supernatural intervention was made, and you can see this inside the basilica.

 Construction of St. Mark’s Basilica